 Park & Gardens Open Until Midnight in Summer

-From July 1st until the first Sunday in September, these 14 parks, gardens and square are open 7am-midnight (with additional park security services).
+From July 4th until September 6th, these 14 parks, gardens and square are open 7am-midnight (with additional park security services).
 This corresponds to the time of summer when many Parisians leave town for vacation, so it’s a bit of a gift (like Paris Plage) for those who stay in the hot, sticky city all summer.

-• Square Boucicaut – In front of Le Bon Marché (7th)
+- Square Boucicault – In front of Le Bon Marché (7th)

-• Jardin Federica Montseny – Jardin de la Place Louis Armstrong – Off Blvd de l’Hôpital (13th)
+- Jardin Federica Montseny – aka Jardin de la Place Louis Armstrong – Off Boulevard de l’Hôpital (13th)

-• Buttes-Chaumont Park – One of the largest parks on the Right Bank (19th)
+- Parc des Buttes-Chaumont – One of the largest parks on the Right Bank (19th)

-• Square Sergeant Aurélie Salel – Just north of Père Lachaise Cemetery (20th)
+- Square du Sergent Aurélie Salel – Just north of Père Lachaise Cemetery in Ménilmontant (20th)

 Additional Parks and Gardens Open During Heatwaves